 These are some of the major policies set up in any organization or firm.
-All these diverse policies function jointly for allowing, denying, forwarding data packets, encrypting and decrypting packets, authenticating particular access, making exceptions, and prioritizing data packets as required for preserving the security of organization's network.
+All these diverse policies function jointly to allow, deny, forwarding data packets, encrypting and decrypting packets, authenticating particular access, making exceptions, and prioritizing data packets as required for preserving the security of the organization's network.

 A port scan is a process used to determine the opened ports of a network.
-As logical ports on any system provide a way for information to be sent and received, so, port scanning is the comparable way of knocking the doors of ports for seeing whether anyone is home or not.
-When a port scanning is done on a network or server, it reveals some unwanted and opened ports which are opened for listening which means for receiving information, and this technique also helps to reveal the existence of security devices like firewalls on the same network.
-This method or practice is termed as fingerprinting.
+As logical ports on any system provide a way for information to be sent and received, so, port scanning is the comparable way of knocking on the doors of ports for seeing whether anyone is home or not.
+When a port scanning is done on a network or server, it reveals some unwanted and opened ports opened for listening, which means for receiving information.
+This technique also helps to reveal the existence of security devices like firewalls on the same network.
+This method or practice is termed fingerprinting.
 Network security and its strength concerning firewalls can also be tested through this approach.

 Some of the famous port scanning techniques are:

-- XMAS and FIN Scan: It is a particular type of scan that gathers information without logging itself in any target system.
+- XMAS and FIN Scan: It is a particular type of scan that gathers information without logging itself into any target system.

 - Vanilla / Basic Scan: It is another scanning technique that tries to connect all 65536 ports at a single attempt and time.
 It first sends an SYN flag, and once the SYN-ACK is received, it sends the ACK flag again back to the target system.

-- FTP Bounce Scan: It helps in keeping the anonymity and in scans by bouncing the sender's location through various FTP servers.
+- FTP Bounce Scan: It helps keep the anonymity and in scans by bouncing the sender's location through various FTP servers.

 - Sweep Scan: is used to ping the same port for scanning across a collective network for identifying which systems on the network are active.